 Going into hospital - for carers, friends and relatives

 - If your relative agrees to go into hospital, they are called a ‘voluntary patient'.
+Many health professionals use the term ‘informal’ rather than voluntary.
 This means that they can leave if they want to.

 - In some cases, your relative might have to go into hospital when they don't want to.
 Doctors call this being ‘detained’ under the Mental Health Act.
 When this happens, your relative will not be able to leave unless the hospital doctor agrees.

 - You can speak to your relative about how they want their home and finances looked after while they are in hospital.
 E.g., if your relative receives benefits, they need to inform the DWP they are in hospital.

 - There are different types of wards in a mental health hospital.
 These can include acute, rehabilitation, specialist wards as well as psychiatric intensive care units.

 - You can see your relative if they want visits, but there may be fixed visiting times.